-Characteristic functions, CLT

-Further Topics in Probability, 1st teaching block, 2013 School of Mathematics, University of Bristol
+HOMEWORK SET 6 Characteristic functions, CLT Further Topics in Probability, 2nd teaching block, 2016 School of Mathematics, University of Bristol

 Problems with •'s are to be handed in.
-These are due in class or in the blue locker with my name in the Main Maths Building before 11:59pm on Wednesday, 18th December.
+These are due in class or in the blue locker with my name on the ground floor of the Main Maths Building before 16:00pm on Thursday, 5th May.
 Please show your work leading to the result, not only the result.
 Each problem worth the number of •'s you see right next to it.
 Introducing: • for half a mark.
 Random variables are defined on a common probability space unless otherwise stated.

 - 6.1 Determine the characteristic functions of

 - a) the Bernoulli(p),

 - b) the Binomial(n, p),

-- c) the Poisson( $\lambda$ ),
+- c) the Poisson(λ),

-- d) the Optimistic and Pessimistic Geometric (p),
+- d) the Optimistic and Pessimistic Geometric(p),

-- e) the Normal( $\mu$ , $\sigma^2$ ) if you haven't seen it on Thursday,
+- e) the Normal(μ , σ^2) from Standard Normal,

-- f) the Exponential( $\lambda$ ),
+- f) the Exponential(λ),

 - g) the Uniform(a, b),

 - h) the Cauchy(b, a) if you haven't seen it on Thursday